About Danlamp

 Growth and bright ideas

-Søren Madsen introduced a number of innovative lamps for ships and traffic signals.
+Søren Madsen introduced a number of innovative lamps for Navigation lights and traffic signals.
 Madsen invented the low voltage traffic signal that is still used in the whole of Northern Europe.
 He also introduced new stronger signal lamps for rail roads in several countries here amongst Denmark, Norway and England.
 His innovative strong lantern lamps achieved certification according to several international standards – and have the additional advantage that they fit in to the existing electrical fittings of the ships.

 Søren Madsen changed the brand to SM, a name that would fast become a well-known and respected international brand – especially within the shipping industry.

-In the 1970s the market for decorative lamps grew.
+In the 1970s the market for decorative Edison lightbulbs grew.
 The Danish Churches needed a decorative light source that was stronger and less flammable than the candle light.
 This once again led to an innovation from the hands of Søren Madsen – the electrical Church candle.
 The Church candle became an instant classic and is found in most Nordic Churches today.
 This was the starting signal for the fast-growing market for decorative incandescent lamps.

 In 1998 the company changed its name to Danlamp A/S and in 2007 the current owner Jan Vesterlund took over.
 Jan Vesterlund had been employed in the company as a production manager for 10 years – so he knew what he was getting into.